filmi7873/job_tracker/README.md

 ---

-## 💖 Built with love, persistence, and Google Docs open in the background

 Made by Fatuma Ilmi — software engineer, systems thinker, and someone who knows the job hunt is more than a numbers game.